MATTERS OF THE WORD

 Saturday December 6, 2014

-The conference organizers seek proposals for papers on issues of textual materiality in the medieval and Renaissance periods.
-This topic includes both the material upon which words are transmitted (parchment, paper, wood, marble, bodies, etc.), as well as the inscribed object’s visual aspects (illustrations, etc.).
+This conference will explore issues of textual materiality in the Middle Ages and Renaissance.
+We will explore both the material upon which words are transmitted (parchment, paper, wood, marble, bodies, etc.), as well as the inscribed object’s visual aspects (illustrations, etc.).
 Interdisciplinary at its core, this conference examines not only the intersection of literary studies and art history, but also addresses central concerns of the history of science, history of law, aesthetic philosophy, museum conservation, and book history.

 Confirmed keynote speakers: